ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 > 10. A critical and often overlooked step in making this strategic plan work is to **periodically review** it: **Every day**, at the end of the workday, go over the day's plan (steps #8-9), mark your progress (and celebrate it!) and note undone tasks, note down your metrics (step #7) and make a similar plan (MITs, tasks and appointments) for the next day.
 Similarly, at the end of **each week**, go over the weekly plan (steps #5-7), notice your progress (yay!) and make the plan for the following week.
 In each of these reviews, see if you need to adjust the overall strategy, deadlines or milestones: it is seldom the case that our original plan (done with incomplete information) will work until completion!
 Rather, we often need to adjust dates, or modify the scope or number of tasks, eliminating "nice-to-haves", etc.
 > 11. Once you hit the dissertation milestone, *really* celebrate: take the afternoon off, do something you really like, go out with some friends.
 Later, do the strategic plan for the next milestone (go again to step #1).
 Rinse and repeat.
 The dissertation will be done in no time! :)

-## Conclusion
+## Epilogues

+> *Anna, having been close to burnout and drop out numerous times, now takes it slow on her routine and priorities.
+Although there still seems to be struggle with the publications, she takes more confident steps towards completing her PhD with a better time allocation in hand.*

-A second year PhD candidate, needless to say that there's been confusion towards deciding the direction to follow and multiple outburst of inspirations that’s been gone with the wind after having the epiphany.
-Questions of imposter syndrome and being a terrible researcher comes at the minor inconvenience displayed, and the uncertainty of publishablity takes a long time which is a lot of commitment and effort.
-She found herself questioning whether a PhD is worth it, and whether to proceed with the research.
-At the end of the day, the degree in itself is not necessarily the end goal but the journey itself is exciting.
+> *Carl, a second year PhD candidate, has experienced confusion in deciding what direction to follow with his research, and multiple outburst of inspiration have been gone with the wind after having an apparent epiphany.
+Questions of imposter syndrome and being a terrible researcher come at the slightest inconvenience, and the uncertainty of his work's publishability puts into question the long time, commitment and effort that invested in them.
+He found himself questioning whether a PhD is worth it, and whether to proceed with the research.
+Yet, at the end of the day, he realizes that the degree in itself is not necessarily the end goal but that the journey is exciting.*